PraveenNellihela/my-test-website/content/pages/index.md

     title: Welcome.
     subtitle: >-
       I was an Electrical and Electronic Engineer -> Software Developer -> now, a Devops Engineer.
-Born in Sri Lanka -> now, in Germany.
+Born in Sri Lanka -> working, in Germany.
 This site contains my thoughts, guides and everything in between.
     styles:
       self: